China surges past rival Japan during men's Olympic gymnastics qualifying

 The five-man Chinese team, missing veteran Sun Wei after he was injured during training Thursday, used a series of spectacular routines on rings and parallel bars to stamp itself as the favorite heading into Monday's final.

-Japan, the reigning world champion, dealt with a couple of uncharacteristic mistakes by current world and Olympic champion Daiki Hashimoto and finished at 260.594.
+Japan, the reigning world champion, dealt with a couple of uncharacteristic mistakes by current world and Olympic gold medalist Daiki Hashimoto but still finished well clear of third-place Great Britain.

-While the 22-year-old will get a chance to defend his title in the all-around, he won't on high bar — his signature event — after stumbling during his dismount.
-Hashimoto appeared to be dealing with right shoulder discomfort for much of the afternoon and was tended to by a Team Japan trainer shortly after finishing up on still rings.
+While the 22-year-old Hashimoto will get a chance to defend his title in the all-around, he won't on high bar — his signature event — after stumbling during his dismount.
+Hashimoto appeared to be dealing with right shoulder discomfort for much of the afternoon and was tended to by a Team Japan trainer shortly after finishing up on still rings though he said afterward he was not hurt.

 Hashimoto is currently third in the all-around through two subdivisions at 85.064, behind teammate Shinnousuke Oka (86.865) and China's Zhang Boheng (88.597).

-The scores will reset for in the team finals, though the only real question is who will join them on the podium with defending champion Russia ineligible due to the war in Ukraine.
+The scores will reset for the team finals, though the only real question is who will join China and Japan on the podium with defending champion Russia ineligible due to the war in Ukraine.

+The Japanese settled for silver at home in Tokyo in 2021, losing to the Russians by just over a tenth of a point in a close final while China took bronze a little further back.

+“It was frustrating,” Japan's Kazuma Kaya said.
+"But we kept practicing every day for success today.
+Next time, in (the team final), I want the gold medal.”

-Britain is in third after topping the first subdivision with 256.561.
-Ukraine overcame a nightmarish set on high bar to slip past the U.S. and into fourth at 253.893, with the Americans fifth at 253.229.
+The gold isn't the only medal in question.
+Bronze is a toss-up, too, though Britain made a strong case by topping the first subdivision, a group that included the U.S. Ukraine overcame a nightmarish set on high bar to slip past the U.S. and into fourth at 253.893, dropping the Americans into fifth at 253.229.

 The British insist they don't have any sort of rivalry with the U.S., even if the two programs have spent the better part of a decade jockeying for position at nearly every major international event.